borealisgroup/borealis/packages/theme/README.md

   }
 }
 ```
-The other brands have the same values with the exception of colors and fonts.
+The other brands have the same values with the exception of colors, fonts and gradients.